isala404/lens-cleaner/chrome-extensions/README.md

 ## How It Works

-1. **Scan Your Library**: Open Google Photos and click PhotoSweep to analyze your library
+1. **Scan Your Library**: Open Google Photos and click TopPics to analyze your library
 2. **Smart Detection**: Uses CLIP AI to analyze visual content and identify duplicates
 3. **Intelligent Grouping**: Groups similar photos based on visual similarity and capture time
 4. **Review & Clean**: Review detected duplicates and safely delete them with one click